xPDK_BB

 changelog

-Type xPDK_ChangeLog documentation: Trace changes to the data.This is time-stamped change list, which can be empty.
-Software or design kit providers are not required to fill this data when changes are made, but it can help users to see what changed over time.
+Type xPDK_ChangeLog documentation: list, which can be empty.
+Software or design kit providers are not required to fill this data when changes are made, but it can help users to see what changed over time.extend

 extend